Sipaa-Projects/SipaaApps/SLangDocs.md

 - 32-bit signed integer (System.Int32)
 - Single-precision floating point (System.Single) (Values defined in this type must finish by 'F' or 'f')
 - Double-precision floating point (System.Double) (Values defined in this type must finish by 'D' or 'd')
+- Array of anything said here (System.Object[])
 - UTF-16 text (System.String)
 - Boolean
+- Null

+NOTE : The SLang runtime & external libraries can define variables of types who isn't said here.

+---

+## SLang Files
+SLang support running files containing SLang code.

+NOTE : SLang doesn't care about the file extension

+To do that, drag & drop a file containing SLang code into the SLang REPL executable

 ---